 Heron Therapeutics (HRTX) Given a $34.00 Price Target by Oppenheimer Analysts

-Heron Therapeutics (NASDAQ:HRTX) has been given a $34.00 price objective by research analysts at Oppenheimer in a research report issued on Monday, March 19th.
-The brokerage presently has a “buy” rating on the biotechnology company’s stock.
-Oppenheimer’s price target indicates a potential upside of 24.54% from the company’s current price.
-Oppenheimer also issued estimates for Heron Therapeutics’ FY2019 earnings at ($0.23) EPS, FY2020 earnings at $1.22 EPS, FY2021 earnings at $3.30 EPS and FY2022 earnings at $5.03 EPS.
+Heron Therapeutics (NASDAQ:HRTX) has been given a $34.00 price objective by analysts at Oppenheimer in a research report issued to clients and investors on Tuesday.
+The firm presently has a “buy” rating on the biotechnology company’s stock.
+Oppenheimer’s target price indicates a potential upside of 23.64% from the company’s previous close.

-Heron Therapeutics (NASDAQ:HRTX) last announced its quarterly earnings results on Tuesday, February 27th.
-The biotechnology company reported ($1.09) EPS for the quarter, missing the consensus estimate of ($0.80) by ($0.29).
-Heron Therapeutics had a negative net margin of 641.87% and a negative return on equity of 230.70%.
-The company had revenue of $10.05 million for the quarter, compared to analyst estimates of $9.00 million. analysts expect that Heron Therapeutics will post -2.53 EPS for the current year.
+Heron Therapeutics (NASDAQ:HRTX) last posted its earnings results on Tuesday, February 27th.
+The biotechnology company reported ($1.09) earnings per share for the quarter, missing the consensus estimate of ($0.80) by ($0.29).
+The business had revenue of $10.05 million during the quarter, compared to analysts’ expectations of $9.00 million.
+Heron Therapeutics had a negative return on equity of 230.70% and a negative net margin of 641.87%. analysts expect that Heron Therapeutics will post -2.53 earnings per share for the current fiscal year.

-In other news, CEO Barry D. Quart sold 100,000 shares of Heron Therapeutics stock in a transaction dated Monday, March 19th.
-The stock was sold at an average price of $29.75, for a total transaction of $2,975,000.00.
-Following the transaction, the chief executive officer now owns 167,993 shares in the company, valued at approximately $4,997,791.75.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Also, VP Kimberly Manhard sold 7,584 shares of Heron Therapeutics stock in a transaction dated Wednesday, January 10th.
-The shares were sold at an average price of $20.00, for a total value of $151,680.00.
-Following the transaction, the vice president now owns 7,584 shares in the company, valued at approximately $151,680.
+In other Heron Therapeutics news, CEO Barry D. Quart sold 100,000 shares of the business’s stock in a transaction that occurred on Wednesday, March 14th.
+The shares were sold at an average price of $24.75, for a total value of $2,475,000.00.
+Following the completion of the transaction, the chief executive officer now owns 167,993 shares of the company’s stock, valued at approximately $4,157,826.75.
+The transaction was disclosed in a filing with the SEC, which is available through this link.
+Also, VP Kimberly Manhard sold 7,584 shares of the business’s stock in a transaction that occurred on Wednesday, January 10th.
+The stock was sold at an average price of $20.00, for a total transaction of $151,680.00.
+Following the completion of the transaction, the vice president now directly owns 7,584 shares of the company’s stock, valued at approximately $151,680.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders sold 225,584 shares of company stock valued at $6,141,680.
-Corporate insiders own 19.93% of the company’s stock.
+In the last ninety days, insiders have sold 225,584 shares of company stock valued at $6,141,680.
+19.93% of the stock is owned by corporate insiders.

-Several large investors have recently added to or reduced their stakes in HRTX.
-Ellington Management Group LLC bought a new stake in Heron Therapeutics in the 4th quarter valued at approximately $195,000.
-Pinnacle Associates Ltd. bought a new stake in shares of Heron Therapeutics during the 4th quarter worth approximately $201,000.
-Jefferies Group LLC bought a new stake in shares of Heron Therapeutics during the 4th quarter worth approximately $214,000.
-UBS Asset Management Americas Inc. bought a new stake in shares of Heron Therapeutics during the 4th quarter worth approximately $230,000.
-Finally, Paloma Partners Management Co bought a new stake in shares of Heron Therapeutics during the 4th quarter worth approximately $231,000.
+A number of hedge funds have recently added to or reduced their stakes in the business.
+Swiss National Bank lifted its holdings in shares of Heron Therapeutics by 25.5% in the 4th quarter.
+Swiss National Bank now owns 98,500 shares of the biotechnology company’s stock worth $1,783,000 after acquiring an additional 20,000 shares during the last quarter.
+Alyeska Investment Group L.P. lifted its holdings in shares of Heron Therapeutics by 9.5% in the 3rd quarter.
+Alyeska Investment Group L.P. now owns 754,657 shares of the biotechnology company’s stock worth $12,188,000 after acquiring an additional 65,260 shares during the last quarter.
+Deltec Asset Management LLC bought a new stake in shares of Heron Therapeutics in the 4th quarter worth approximately $2,118,000.
+Claraphi Advisory Network LLC bought a new stake in shares of Heron Therapeutics in the 4th quarter worth approximately $335,000.
+Finally, Fisher Asset Management LLC lifted its holdings in shares of Heron Therapeutics by 20.6% in the 4th quarter.
+Fisher Asset Management LLC now owns 121,069 shares of the biotechnology company’s stock worth $2,191,000 after acquiring an additional 20,705 shares during the last quarter.

-ILLEGAL ACTIVITY WARNING: This piece of content was originally published by Macon Daily and is the sole property of of Macon Daily.
-If you are reading this piece of content on another website, it was stolen and republished in violation of United States and international copyright and trademark law.
-The legal version of this piece of content can be accessed at https://macondaily.com/2018/03/28/heron-therapeutics-hrtx-pt-set-at-34-00-by-oppenheimer-updated.html.
+ILLEGAL ACTIVITY NOTICE: This piece of content was originally reported by Macon Daily and is the property of of Macon Daily.
+If you are reading this piece of content on another domain, it was stolen and republished in violation of international trademark and copyright laws.
+The original version of this piece of content can be accessed at https://macondaily.com/2018/03/29/heron-therapeutics-hrtx-given-a-34-00-price-target-by-oppenheimer-analysts.html.

 About Heron Therapeutics